D. J. Smith (American football): Professional career

+Pre-draft

 Smith was thought by scouts to be on the shorter side for a linebacker.
 Some noted that he "has trouble finding the ball inside at times due to his lack of height."
 Scouts stated that his arms were too small and limited his ability to "grab NFL backs on the way through or get off blocks".
 They also stated that he had a habit of overrunning plays.
 On the positive side, they remarked that Smith was a "Thick, compact linebacker", who often "Scrapes down the line, stays square to get to the ball".
 NFL scouts also said that he was good at changing directions with limited space and that he was an "Excellent wrap-up tackler in space".

 Green Bay Packers

-Smith was selected by the Packers 186 overall with the second of three sixth round picks in the 2011 NFL Draft.
+Smith was selected by the Packers 186th overall with the second of three sixth round picks in the 2011 NFL draft.
 Smith responded to being drafted by stating: "I'm ecstatic that Green Bay saw my talent and decided to pick me up.”

 Smith was released by the Packers on April 24, 2013 after he failed a physical.